mattjnewberry/dream-stays/README.md

 # dream-stays-2022 :hotel::airplane:

-This is a starter repository for the work experience week (27-01 June/July 2022) at Expedia Group.
-Use this repo to create a super simple react app about some dream stays.
+This is a starter repository for building a dream stays website using a cloud based IDE.

 ## Pre-requisite